 C. Hansell Woods

-C. Hansell Bourdon is the Executive Director of Carpe Mundi.
+C. Hansell Bourdon served as the Executive Director of Carpe Mundi for six years, and is now doing what she loves most at Carpe Mundi, supporting her students in the Carpe College program.
+Additionally, she is the Finance and Operations Director for Carpe Diem Education.
 She holds an MPA in Non-Profit Management and International Affairs from Indiana University.
 Hansell is passionate about international education as her own education centered heavily around work and travel in South and Central America, Europe, Nepal and Japan.
 Before moving to Portland, Hansell was the International Program Director for LEAPNow, a gap year organization based in California.

 Hansell started organizing and facilitating scholarship programs in rural Nicaragua where she led service-learning trips and facilitated community development projects for two years.
 Following her master's degree, Hansell spent five years living and working for the Academy for Educational Development (AED) supporting research and program implementation in Equatorial Guinea, Malawi, Ghana, Kenya, Uganda, Ethiopia and Zambia.
 Hansell is a graduate of Dartmouth College with a degree in History and Music.

 Soumya is currently serving as an AmeriCorps VISTA member with Carpe Mundi for the 2019-2020 year.
 Originally from Raleigh, North Carolina, Soumya moved to Portland in the summer of 2019 and is enjoying exploring the beauties of the Pacific Northwest.